 Work alongside the traditional elephant caretaker as you embark on a journey to protect and care for elephants.
 Volunteer in a hill-tribe village and learn how to cook tasty Thai delights.
 Ensure a safe future for the elephants and learn the value of contributing to exotic Thailand with our summer programs.

-Reefs teeming with exotic fish, sea turtles and soft corals lure us to Koh Tao, our island home for the next five days.
-In these crystal clear waters, we become PADI Certified Open Water Divers, or upgrade to PADI Advanced Open Water Divers.
+Reefs teeming with exotic fish and soft corals lure us to Koh Nang Yuan, a small island kept private at night for only those staying in its inviting bungalows.
+In the island’s warm, crystal clear waters, we become PADI Certified Open Water Divers, or upgrade to PADI Advanced Open Water Divers.
 (All students wishing to SCUBA dive must pass a thorough diving physical and cannot have used an inhaler or suffered from asthma in the past three years.
-For those not wishing to dive, alternative water activities are available.)
-We then travel by train back to Bangkok for a final celebration and bid a warm goodbye to The Land of Smiles.
+For those not wishing or unable to dive, alternative water activities are available.)
+We soak up the island sun and enjoy new friendships on the most beautiful beaches of Thailand.

 Bangkok: Ancient Meets Modern

 Before final goodbyes, explore one of Southeast Asia’s largest cities, where ancient traditions meet modern skyscrapers.
 Little old ladies sell noodles from carts in colorful markets while speed boats shuttle men and women to business districts along the Chao Phraya river.
 Practice Thailand’s martial art, Muay Thai, then enjoy a traditional Thai massage.
 Spend your final night on a chartered boat enjoying your last Thai tastes while floating past the sparkling Grand Palace, Wat Pho, and the Rama VIII bridge.
 Leave with an understanding for why Thailand is the “Land of Smiles.”